Student Scholarly Experiences

 While students may apply for a scholarly project with any faculty/staff supervisor, the following have already shared ideas for potential opportunities.

 Selected participants will spend eight weeks of their summer on campus while meeting with their faculty supervisor weekly.
-The start date vary with the project and will be worked out in conjunction with the faculty supervisor.
-Students receive housing on campus and a weekly stipend of $525.
+The start date varies with the project and will be worked out in conjunction with the faculty supervisor.
+Students receive housing on campus and a weekly stipend of $600, and some meals at Saga.
 Each student is required to produce a short written summary of their research and present a poster at the Summer Research Symposium during Parent and Family Weekend.

 HOW TO APPLY